Skip to main content

 Why Choose Our Program?

-Our program would meet the criteria of even the most discerning Goldilocks: We are large enough to offer a broad array of clinical and research training, while small enough to make certain every member of the PCCM family has a voice.
-With over 3,000 admissions yearly in the MICU alone, expert faculty eager to be your guide in all aspects pulmonary, and a dedicated 12+ months for research, you will be able to navigate any future path you choose.
+Our program would meet the criteria of even the most discerning Goldilocks: We are large enough to offer a broad array of clinical and research training, while being small enough to make certain every member of the PCCM family has a voice.
+With over 3,000 admissions a year in the MICU alone, expert faculty eager to be your guide in all aspects of pulmonary care, and ample protected time for scholarship, you will be able to navigate any future path you choose.
 Our fellowship philosophy is to ensure that we place each trainee in the best possible position to succeed at achieving their goals.

-• Our division embodies all that is best in medical education, including a robust curriculum and ample opportunities for fellows to develop their own teaching skills
+• Our division embodies all that is best in medical education, including a robust curriculum and multiple opportunities for fellows to develop their own teaching skills under the guidance of fantastic medical educators

 • Our faculty mentors include internationally recognized experts who embrace cross-discipline collaboration